Geo-Fencing in Plane¶

 When fencing is enabled, if your plane goes outside the fenced area then it will switch to GUIDED mode, and will fly back to a pre-defined return point, and loiter there ready for you to take over again.
 You then use a switch on your transmitter or use commands in your Ground Control Station (GCS) to take back control.

 Use for R/C training¶

 One of the main uses of geo-fencing is to teach yourself (or someone else) to fly radio controlled planes.
 When you have a properly configured geo-fence it is very hard to crash, and you can try manoeuvres that would normally be too likely to end in a crash, trusting the APM to ‘bounce’ the plane off the geo-fence before the flight ends in disaster.

-Geo-fencing can be combined with any APM flight mode.
+Geo-fencing can be combined with any flight mode.
 So for a raw beginner, you would combine it with one of the stabilised flight modes (such as STABILIZE or FBWA).
 Once the pilot has gained some confidence you could combine it with MANUAL mode, which gives direct control of the plane and allows for the most interesting aerobatic manoeuvres.
-When used in this way the APM stays out of your way completely, just passing the controls to the servos directly, and only takes control if you go outside the fenced area or outside the defined altitude range.
+When used in this way the autopilot stays out of your way completely, just passing the controls to the servos directly, and only takes control if you go outside the fenced area or outside the defined altitude range.

 Use for containment¶